10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 Your website title and tagline are the first things your site visitors will see.

-Your website purpose should be evident at first glance – your message should be delivered to your site visitors effectively in just a small fraction of their time.
+Your website’s purpose should be evident at first glance – your message should be delivered to your site visitors effectively in just a small fraction of their time.

 Therefore, one of the first things you need to configure your new WordPress website is your Title (your website name) and Tagline (a short statement similar to a slogan or subtitle).

-By setting your site Title and Tagline your website will appear professional to site visitors and if you are creative enough entice them to subscribe to your newsletter, program, or service or inquire about your services.
+By setting your site Title and Tagline, your website will look professional to site visitors.
+And, if you are creative enough, entice them to subscribe to your newsletter, program, or service, or inquire about your services.

 5 | Don’t upload high-resolution images

-While it is understandable you want your photography or creative website to show and project high-quality work to visitors, it is not a good idea to upload them in high resolution.
+While it is understandable that you want your photography or creative website to show and project high-quality work to visitors, it is not a good idea to upload it in high resolution.

-High-resolution photos take longer for websites to load thus search engines prefer faster-loading websites.
+High-resolution photos take longer for websites to load, and search engines prefer faster-loading websites.

 Therefore, there is a threat to your website to load slowly or not rank high in search results.